rezakj/iCellR/README.md

 </p>

-After downloading the cell ids, use the following cammand to rename their cluster.
+After downloading the cell ids, use the following command to rename their cluster.

 ```r
 my.obj <- gate.to.clust(my.obj, my.gate = "cellGating.txt", to.clust = 10)